jyoti0208/opensearch-migrations/deployment/README.md

 **Note**: These features are still under development and subject to change

 Detailed instructions for deploying the CDK and setting up its prerequisites can be found in the opensearch-service-migration [README](./cdk/opensearch-service-migration/README.md).

+### Deploying Migration solution to OCI

+**Note**: These features are still under development and subject to change

+Detailed instructions for deploying Opensearch-Migration on OCI cloud can be found in the opensearch-service-migration [README](./terraform/OCI_Deployment.md).